ITMK/MT_Teaching/README.md

 The notebooks are provided in three forms:

 **1)** As downloadable .jpynb files in this GitHub repository.
 The notebooks can be run on top of a local Python environment or uploaded to cloud-based environments such as Kaggle or Colaboratory.

 **2)** As Colab notebooks (links see below) which can be run directly in Colab provided the user has a Google account.

 **3)** In a separate Binder environment (again, links see below), where they can also be run directly online.

+sdfdsf